 - Counseling (referral, if needed)

-- Best utilization of community resources (some on site)
+- Best utilization of community resources

-- ADA accommodation
+- ADA accommodations, if applicable

 - Effective listening